jaredb7/FPP-VotingAPI-Integration/README.md

 **Description**

-This plugin enables viewers to vote on playlist / sequence items in your display via a publicly accessible website @ ChristmasDisplaysNear.Me
+This plugin enables viewers to vote on playlist / sequence items in your display via a publicly accessible website @ ChristmasLightsNear.Me

-Known Issues:
+**Known Issues**

 May Cause funky issues with plugins that make use of the postStart and postStop callbacks, due to starting and stopping of FPPD
 Things to note: